 On July 8, 2016, the Court considered and approved in principle a disclosure statement for a competing plan tendered by Transparency Alliance.

 On July 15, 2016, the Trustee Plan was sent to investors.

 On July 22, 2016, the Transparency Plan was sent to investors.

 Solicitation concluded on August 23, 2016.
 The vote strongly favored the Trustee’s Plan.

 The Confirmation Hearing commenced on August 29, 2016.
 On the first day, Transparency withdrew its plan.
-Certain parties still objected to confirmation of the sole remaining plan, however, and so the Confirmation Hearing is presently ongoing.
+Certain parties still objected to confirmation of the sole remaining plan, however, which led to a protracted Confirmation Hearing.